sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/9-SQL-Advanced-Queries/1-Sub-QueriesNested-QueriesInner-Queries.md

 ```
 Note:
 - `ALL` over an empty result set, is TRUE.
-- `ANY` over an empty result set, is FALSE,
+- `ANY` over an empty result set, is FALSE.
+- ^ above behavior same as JS.
 ## `EXISTS`
 Checks if subquery is non-empty or not.
 Like a `.length` operator.
 If a subquery returns any rows at all, EXISTS subquery is TRUE, and NOT EXISTS subquery is FALSE.